Adaptive Algorithms with Sharp Convergence Rates for Stochastic Hierarchical Optimization: Experiments

 \section{Experiments}

 In this section, we empirically evaluate our proposed algorithms on three tasks, including synthetic test functions (Section~\ref{sec:synthetic}), deep AUC maximization (Section~\ref{sec:deepauc}), and hyperparameter optimization (Appendix~\ref{app:hyperparameteroptimization}).
 In addition, we further test the robustness of our algorithms by varying several key parameters (e.g., initial learning rates, initial momentum parameter), which is included in Section~\ref{sec:robustness}.
+The code is available at \url{https://github.com/MingruiLiu-ML-Lab/adaptive-hierarchical-optimization}.